 First is the operating system.
 This will usually be Windows (likely Windows 10) or Linux (most probably Ubuntu).
-Neither is inherently better than the other but Linux is far more lightweight and as such should run more smoothly on low-powered devices.
-Ultimately, this part is down to personal preference.
+Neither is inherently better than the other, but Linux is far more lightweight and, as such, should run more smoothly on low-powered devices.
+Actually, this part is down to personal preference.

 The processor.
 Now, this is the component that has the largest impact on your PC stick’s usability.
 You probably won’t find any mini PC with an incredible processor, but you should make sure you get one with at least 1GHz clock speed.

 Mini PC sticks are fairly straightforward.
 They plug into the HDMI port of your TV or computer monitor and allow you to boot to the installed operating system in the same way a regular PC would.

 You should be aware that you’re not going to be gaming on these, though.
 Instead, they’re better suited to light tasks like word processing or browsing the internet.

 For the most part, PC sticks have very few USB ports.
 Instead, you might have to rely on tools like the on-screen keyboard or Bluetooth peripherals.
 This doesn’t mean you have to lug a wireless keyboard around with you, though, since there are apps that allow you to use your cell phone in this way.